am225723/couplestherapy/design_guidelines.md

 - Private content clearly indicated with aria-label
 - Keyboard navigation throughout
 - Focus indicators visible on all interactive elements
+- All interactive elements must have data-testid attributes

 ---